h2oai/tutorials/DriverlessAI/machine-learning-experiment-scoring-and-analysis/machine-learning-experiment-scoring-and-analysis.md

 ![loan-level-details-selection](assets/loan-level-details-selection.jpg)

-> Note: You will see two more datasets, but you can ignore them, as we will be working with the loan_level_500k.csv file.
+**Note**: You will see two more datasets, but you can ignore them, as we will be working with the loan_level_500k.csv file.

 2\.
 Let’s take a quick look at the columns: